programmfabrik/easydb-test-suite/README.md

 9. Run Jenkins Manually: stop the Jenkins service in `services.msc`, then restart Jenkins with command `java -jar jenkins.war` in directory "C:\Programm Files (x86)\Jenkins" , this allows Jenkins to have access to local files and directories (cygwin, chrome, firefox, etc) and is a *critical* step to the functionality of this project.
 11. Download Email-ext plugin for jenkins.
 In Manage Jenkins -> Configure System, under SMTP server, type `mail.programmfabrik.de`, under default recipients, type email to recieve test results, follow step [Email Template](#email-template) for further details.
 10. (Optional) Download Multipjob Project plugin for jenkins if you want all projects to run sequentially.
 See [Running Sequentially](#running-sequentially) for more details.
+11. Download XAMPP to serve the screenshots on the local network.
+Download XAMPP, and set the root directory of the Apache Server to the direcotry where Testcafe is saving the screenshots.

 ### Installation/Steps